13luiscabral13/SDLE/docs/Design.md

 ### 3.1 Client Request Management

-When the proxy redirects requests to the server, the server is responsible for adjusting its internal Conflict-free Replicated Data Type (CRDT) [N] based on client updates.
+When the proxy redirects requests to the server, the server is responsible for adjusting its internal Conflict-free Replicated Data Type (CRDT) [2] based on client updates.
 The response to the request will be another CRDT whose content reflects the current state of the system for the lists known to the client.

 ### 3.2 Fault tolerance